What is innovation?

 Business model innovation takes place when the processes the business has been using or the way its product is brought to market have been transformed.
 It’s a challenging type of innovation and is often imposed on a company that has little choice but to radically change.
 This is not change at an incremental level but one that can threaten elements of the company’s brand.

-Airbnb, Uber and Spotify are examples of companies that disrupted the hotel, taxi and music industries.
-Many large operations had to completely rethink their business model because of these innovations.
+Shopify, Wealthsimple and Svante are examples of companies that disrupted the e-commerce, personal investing and cleantech industries.
+Many large operations had to rethink their business model because of their innovations.

 What are the three stages of innovation?

-Innovation projects generally go through three stages: design, testing and scaling.
+Innovation projects generally go through three broad stages: design, testing and scaling.
+These stages help structure uncertainty rather than eliminate it.

 Protect your innovation